MARKETPLACE - Reporting & Actions

 Marketing & Advertising

-Does the company report on either positive impact on children or incidents of non-compliance with their marketing or labelling commitments or formal regulations?
+Does the company report on actual or potential impact on children from marketing initiatives, or incidents of non-compliance with voluntary commitments or regulations on marketing to children?

 Scoring options

-• 10 = Yes, the company reports on either positive impact on children or incidents of non-compliance with their marketing or labelling commitments or formal regulations (even when they are not direct consumers/target audience).
+- 10 = Yes, the company reports on actual or potential impact on children from marketing initiatives, or incidents of non-compliance with voluntary commitments or regulations on marketing to children (even when they are not direct consumers/target audience).

-• 5 = The company reports on incidents of non-compliance with their commitment or regulations on marketing communications, but it does not differentiate between children and adult consumers.
+- 5 = The company reports on actual or potential impact from marketing initiatives, or incidents of non-compliance with voluntary commitments or regulations on marketing, but it does not differentiate between children and adult consumers.

-• 0 = No, the company does not report on incidents of non-compliance with regulations or voluntary codes on marketing communications, or these reports are not publicly available.
+- 0 = No, the company does not report on actual or potential impact from marketing initiatives, or incidents of non-compliance with voluntary commitments or regulations on marketing, or these reports are not publicly available.

 Why is this important?